 What pollutants and chemicals are in my water?

 Unless you get your water independently tested, it’s almost impossible to know all of the additives, pollutants and chemicals within it.
+The same applies for water based products which is which some products (eg. water bead polymers) make a big deal about being non-toxic and biodegradable.

 You can ask your local water supply company for their general water treatment and maintenance guidelines in your area, this may include water sanitisation, chlorine or chloramine, fluoride, and more.
 However, there are also other contaminants you may wish to consider for removal, including: